-Additionally, we developed the system using high-level behavior state-machines implemented with FlexBE~\cite{ref:schillinger2016flexbe} because it provides various functional modules to realize the tidy-up task.
-Using FlexBE allows to reuse code and states in various systems and scenarios, and thus increases abstraction during the development.
-Part of this system implementing the planning phase was also adopted by a team, OIT Challenger and Duckers, at the Partner Robot Challenge (Real Space) of WRS 2018.

-When the robot finishes tidying an object, the state of the other objects may have changed due to external factors.
-In order to deal with such situations, it is possible to sequentially plan the tidy-up task by redoing object detection after tidying each object.
+When the robot finishes tidying an object, the state of the other objects may have changed owing to external factors.
+To deal with such scenarios, it is possible to sequentially plan the tidy-up task by redoing the object detection after tidying each object.